 Imagine stuffing in a loaf form.
 That is exactly how I’d describe this Thanksgiving bread.
 This bread is nice and moist; it has all the essentials of a good stuffing: sage, rosemary, celery, even chicken stock.
 I added some toasted walnuts for a little crunch and some bacon because bacon makes everything better.
-You can cube or crumble this bread if you really want to, but I think it’d look fancy to serve it in slices alongside your turkey – with some sweet cranberry sauce smeared right on top.
+You can cube or crumble this bread if you really want to, but personally, I like to serve it in slices alongside turkey – with some sweet cranberry sauce smeared right on top.
 Or, you could pour some thick gravy over a slice of this bread and enjoy it just like that.

 If you decide not to make this Thanksgiving bread part of your holiday meal then make it afterward.
 Chances are you’ll have most of these ingredients in your fridge – just waiting to be used.
 You can make this with leftovers AND it’ll help you eat your leftovers.
 Use this as sandwich bread for all those leftover turkey sandwiches you’ll be eating after the holiday.

-- 1 tbs Grassfed Organic Ghee or fat of choice
+- 1 tablespoon Grassfed Organic Ghee or fat of choice

 - 1 onion, chopped